informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 ```

 For demonstration purposes, the above code is slightly simplified from the actual
 Cosmos chain implementation.
-Readers are encouraged to refer to the
-[`ibc-relayer-cosmos`](crate) itself to see the full implementation details.

 In the
 [`OfaBaseChain`](ibc_relayer_framework::base::one_for_all::traits::chain::OfaBaseChain)
 implementation for
 [`MinCosmosChainContext`](crate::contexts::min::chain::MinCosmosChainContext),